lucasledesma/agile-kata/README.md

    - heroku create

-2. Deploy to production
+2. Deploy to production (Only when approved by the PO!)
    - git push heroku master

-# Resources

-* [Sparkjava](http://sparkjava.com/documentation.html): A Sinatra like HTTP server